 Kansas possesses a built-in advantage over other states when it comes to meeting your energy needs.
 With one of the largest natural gas fields in the world, Kansas is among the nation’s leading producers of natural gas.
-Our statewide power costs are below the national average for every major customer group.
+Our statewide power costs remain competitive with the national average for every major customer group.

 COMPETITIVE AND UNINTERRUPTED ELECTRIC POWER